hytechcamps/python/README.md

 The students should have a chance to attempt the [challenges](TurtleChallenges.md).
 They can also look at the [examples](TurtleExamples.md) for inspiration.

 ## Sharing Work
 Students can save and share their work by following [these instructions](SharingWork.md).

-If there is nothing else to do and the students are not active, feel free to end the workshop early.
+Responses should be viewable [here](https://docs.google.com/spreadsheets/d/1e5H-Zyl8yPrZ1bwpig63lj7-j8sDnSK10walWrbBdtw/edit?usp=sharing).

 ## Suggested Schedule